corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 and finance-workflows artifacts from your own contract and workflow `.jar` file respectively.

-### Step 4.
-Remove any custom configuration from the node.conf
+### 4. Remove custom configuration from the node.conf file

 CorDapps can no longer access custom configuration items in the `node.conf` file.
 Any custom CorDapp configuration should be added to a
 CorDapp configuration file.
 The Node’s configuration will not be accessible.
 CorDapp configuration files should be placed in the